Canoe & Kayak Trails in Florida

 - Location: Ocala National Forest

-- Trail Length: 7 miles
+- Trail Length: About 7 miles for the traditional run.

-- Best For: Intermediate to advanced paddlers.
+- Best For: Intermediate to advanced paddlers comfortable with tight turns and natural obstacles.

 Central Florida